bendalby82/mariassl/README.md

 Creates keys and certificates.

 **03-setup-mariadb-server.sh**
-Creates a new container running Maria DB, and creates a new user.
+Creates a new container running Maria DB.

-**04-connect-via-client-container.sh**
+**04-create-test-user.sh**
+Creates a new user who must connect securely.

+**05-connect-via-client-container.sh**
 Creates a new ephemeral container running Maria DB, and connects to the server using `mysql`.

 ## Usage
 Type `\s` at the MySQL command prompt after running 04-connect-via-client-container.sh to verify SSL is being used.